Regency Plans Revealed in the Netherlands

 Should Queen Máxima also unexpectedly pass, or otherwise be unable to serve as regent, then Prince Constantijn, the youngest brother of King Willem-Alexander, will become regent for his niece.

-The proposal has been sent to parliament for approval, which it is expected to receive.Filed under Dutch Royals
+The proposal has been sent to parliament for approval, which it is expected to receive.Filed under The Netherlands

-Tagged King Willem-Alexander, Prince Constantijn, Queen Máxima, Regency, Succession, The Princess of Orange.
+Tagged King Willem-Alexander of The Netherlands, Prince Constantijn of the Netherlands, Queen Máxima of the Netherlands, Regency, Succession, The Princess of Orange.